MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ## Step 4: Configure updates

-After you create and deploy Microsoft 365 Apps using the Office 365 Installer, Microsoft 365 Apps will be automatically configured to listen to the Configuration Manager for update instructions.
-Please review and implement the steps outlined in [Manage updates to Microsoft 365 Apps with Microsoft Configuration Manager](manage-microsoft-365-apps-updates-configuration-manager.md) to start offering devices updates through Configuration Manager.
+Creating the application using the Office 365 Installer will automatically configure Microsoft 365 Apps to listen to the Configuration Manager for update instructions.
+Please review and implement the steps outlined in [Manage updates to Microsoft 365 Apps with Microsoft Configuration Manager](manage-microsoft-365-apps-updates-configuration-manager.md) to start offering updates through Configuration Manager.
 You can use the collection which catches all Microsoft 365 Apps installation you have created in step 2.

 ## Step 5: Monitor progress

-If you have selected to deploy the application in the wizard, devices should start downloading and installing the Microsoft 365 Apps after the next evaluation cycle.
+If you have selected to deploy the application in the wizard, devices should start downloading and installing the Microsoft 365 Apps with the next evaluation cycle.
 Otherwise, you have to manually deploy and distribute the application to devices and distribution points.
-After the deployment was initiated, monitor the appropriate  reports in Configuration Manager to see the progress and any potential.
+After the deployment has been initiated, monitor the appropriate reports in Configuration Manager for progress and potential issues.

-If you opted to use multiple collections for deployment, don't forget to extend the deployment to these additional collections over time.
+If you opted to use multiple collections for the initial deployment, don't forget to extend the deployment to these additional collections over time.

-After devices have finished the installation of/upgrade to Microsoft 365 Apps, they will report the installed software to their Management Point during the next hardware inventory cycle.
-The dynamic collections will automatically update themselves and ingest any devices matching the set criteria.
+After devices have finished the installation of/upgrade to Microsoft 365 Apps, they will report back to their Management Point with the next hardware inventory cycle.
+Based in a schedule, the dynamic collections will then start adding/removing devices based on the set criteria.
 This allows you to easily monitor the overall progress of the deployment as well as if all devices are in the intended update channels or if some configuration drift is happening.

 You can also use the Office 365 Client Management dashboard.
 This dashboard provides charts for the following information: